 Again the results for SPSS and R are identical.
 What has changed in these results is the standard error and t value for the valence effect.
 In the random intercepts and slopes model, we found an SE of 0.022, and a t-value of 7.3.
-Now we observe an SE of .015 and a t-value of -10.3 This corresponds to a downward bias of almost one-third, i.e., the biased version is 66% as wide as the original.
+Now we observe an SE of .015 and a t-value of -10.3.
+This corresponds to a downward bias of almost one-third, i.e., the biased version is 66% as wide as the original.
 In the case of small effects, this difference in SE could lead to false conclusions about the exisitence of effects, and consequent failures to replicate.

 Summary

 Summary table of the valence fixed (Est) and random (SD(Est)) effects for the various models.
 The first line of numbers are the effect estimates when the intercept is random but the valence effect is treated as zero.
 We see, as was shown earlier, the overly small standard error and the overly narrow CI.
 The second line are the estimates for the minimal model with both intercepts and slopes teated as random.
 The next line includes time as a fixed and random effect.
 This has no appreciable effect on the results.
 Finally, we have a model that also treats stimuli as random.
+In this example, certain stimuli may tend to be responded to more quickly or slowly.
 Here we see an increase in the SE for the fixed effect, but essentially no effect on the random effect variance of CI.

 Example of low heterogeneity dataset: Hassin et al., Experiment 7